stijndebeer/NNCV_0941451/Final assignment/README.md

 4. **Out-of-distribution detection**
    Models often encounter data that differs from the training distribution, leading to unreliable predictions.
 This benchmark evaluates your model's ability to detect and handle such out-of-distribution samples.

+> **IMPORTANT NOTE**: There will be a fifth benchmark on the competition server where everyone **must** submit a baseline model.
+The code for training this model is already provided.
+This benchmark aims to ensure everyone is familiar with working on an HPC cluster.
+The benchmark will close after **Sunday, March 16**, so start preparing your baseline submission early.
+This will give you time to ask questions during the arranged computer classes if you encounter any issues.
 ---

 ## Deliverables